cea-hpc/pcocc/docs/source/deps/openvswitch.rst

 Installing Open vSwitch
 #######################

 pcocc relies on Open vSwitch to provide the VMs with private virtual networks.
-Open vSwitch can be downloaded from `here <http://openvswitch.org/download/>`_.
+Open vSwitch can be downloaded from `official website <http://openvswitch.org/download/>`_.
 The official `installation guide <http://docs.openvswitch.org/en/latest/intro/install/general/>`_ can be used as an additional source for this process.

 ****************
 Building the RPM